lqb2/blog/_posts/2019-11-05-defining-freedom.md

 1. nina simone's definition of freedom: no fear ([source](https://www.youtube.com/watch?v=nPD8f2m8WGI))
 1. "freedom is commitment." - a definition i learned from some nuns many years ago
-1. "knowing who you belong to and how." — me
+1. "knowing who you belong to and how." — me (inspired by paulo coelho)

-that last one is the one i've been developing personally. it resonates so deeply because it rejects the warped definition of freedom i think is dominant in american culture.
+that last one is the one i've been working with the most lately. it resonates so deeply because it rejects the warped definition of freedom i think is dominant in american culture. it comes from [the zahir](https://www.goodreads.com/book/show/1427.The_Zahir) by paulo coelho: “Freedom is not the absence of commitments, but the ability to choose - and commit myself to - what is best for me.”

 i think undeveloped definitions of freedom lean towards "ability to do whatever one wants, whenever one wants to." a few weeks ago i was chatting with someone who shared that she didn't believe freedom existed. by her definition, "action without consequence," was impossible. and i wholeheartedly agreed! but my definition of freedom counters that other definition in a way that i think makes freedom possible.